 Turkey Photo Essay – Ephesus

-The Virgin Mary’s house – Yes, Jesus’ mother lived here.
+In Ephesus be sure to visit The Virgin Mary’s house.
+Yes, that virgin Mary.
+Yes, Jesus’ mother actually lived here.
 Think about the age…the history.
-So cool

 Turkey Photo Essay – Turkish delight